Shadania/design-decisions-stats/helper_scripts/readme.md

 ## Oldinputs

 The oldinputs folder is there because many tables require manual editing.
 They serve as examples and may not contain currently-valid data.

+# `sting.py`

+This script serves to double check database validity: namely, does it list all the comments and votes available for an issue?